MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Evaluation

 \subsection{Performance of Non-linear Versioning}

-In this section, we present the experiments on non-linear versioning, i.e., merge operation, to evaluate the performance of the proposed system in terms of cumulative pipeline time, cumulative storage cost, cumulative execution time, and cumulative storage time.
+In this section, we present the experiments on non-linear versioning, i.e., merge operation, in terms of cumulative pipeline time, cumulative storage cost, cumulative execution time, and cumulative storage time.

-The experimental results in Fig.~\ref{fig: nl} confirm the effectiveness in pruning the pipeline search tree using component compatibility and reusable outputs.
+Fig.~\ref{fig: nl} confirms the effectiveness in pruning the pipeline search tree using component compatibility and reusable outputs.
 The proposed system dominates the comparison in all test cases as well as all metrics, and \system{} without PR provides minor advantages over \system{} without PCPR.

-In order to further analyze the difference among these three systems in terms of cumulative pipeline time, we show the pipeline time composition during merge operation in Fig.~\ref{fig: nl-breakdown}.
-As can be seen from the figure, the difference in pipeline time among the three systems are mainly attributed to pre-processing.
+To further analyze the difference among these three systems in terms of cumulative pipeline time, we show the pipeline time composition during merge operation in Fig.~\ref{fig: nl-breakdown}.
+The difference in pipeline time among the three systems are mainly attributed to pre-processing.
 The reason is that both \emph{Pruning using component Compatibility} and \emph{Pruning using Reusable output} happen in the pre-processing components.
-In terms of model training time, it is nearly the same across the systems.
-Storage time only constitutes a small fraction of the pipeline time, which is consistent with the observation in Section~\ref{exp-linear-version}.
+For model training time, it is nearly the same across the systems.
+Storage time only constitutes a small fraction of the pipeline time.

 Comparing \system{} without PR with \system{} without PCPR, \system{} without PR enumerates the possible pipelines and removes the incompatible ones explicitly before the pipeline execution, while \system{} without PCPR materializes the dataset and runs pipeline components from scratch until the compatibility error occurs.
 Since the schema change happens at a lower probability, only a small subset of the pipeline candidates are removed by pruning using component compatibility.
 Consequently, the advantage of \system{} without PR over \system{} without PCPR is minor.